FerencSchmidt/StaticProject/README.md

 2. Make your desired modifications to the static content or Docker configurations as needed.
 3. Run the `build.sh` script to build the Docker image, choosing the type of version bump you want for the change.
 The script also loads the built image into Kind and records the version in `version.txt` for Jenkins to use.
 4. Commit your changes and push them to the branch named "web".
+> [!IMPORTANT]
+> There are an nginx.conf file in the Docker dir which is copied to the container, and there is a configmap in the root directory with the same content.
+In your Kubernetes environment, the configmap will overwrite the original config that is within the container.

 ## Deploy Steps for Web in Jenkins